davem14/anomaly-detector-web-service/README.md

 5. Via browser - enter the adress "localhost:8080", choose to 'csv' files (of normal data and to be detected data) and choose the anomalies detection algorithm.
 6. Via HTTP requests - send HTTP POST to adress "localhost:8080". request has to contain he desired anomalies detection algorithm and the 2 'csv' files.

+The CSV files must be correct, in order for the server to handle them.
+To check if the files are correct look at [this link](documentation/comments_for_indexhtml.md).

 ## More documentation:
 - [Controller](documentation/comments_on_AnomalyDetectorController.md)
 - [UML diagram](documentation/UML.png)